 I provide psychological assessments for children, adolescents, and adults.
-I am also an assessment supervisor for doctoral students at the Argosy Assessment Clinic in Alameda.
+I am also an assessment supervisor for postdoctoral residents at Kaiser Permanente, Walnut Creek.

 WHAT IS PSYCHOLOGICAL ASSESSMENT?